gilbertekalea/booking.com_crawler/README.md

                First event loop
                for _, data in enumerate(helpers.get_csv_data("./client_input/destination_param.csv")):
-                        ....do something
+                        GIVEN_DATE = ....do something

-                         This the second event loop
+                         the second event loop
                          for i, date in enumerate(GIVEN_DATE):
                               ....do something